nickjackolaisen/BusinessInitiaitive/_posts/statistics/general/2024-03-31-business_applications.md

 The trend continued into 2021, with the average number of business applications climbing even higher to 450,669.
 This continued increase can be attributed to several factors.

-Firstly, the rollout of vaccines and gradual easing of lockdowns provided a glimmer of hope and stability, encouraging more people to pursue their business ventures.
+Firstly, the gradual easing of lockdowns provided a glimmer of hope and stability, encouraging more people to pursue their business ventures.

 Additionally, the shift towards digitalization and e-commerce, accelerated by the pandemic, opened up new opportunities for online businesses.